Principal Investigator

 Xintian Wang (Wendy)

-Wendy will be joining the group as a PhD student from Spring 2026.
-At Oxford, she developed a strong interest in molecular dynamics simulations of solid-state electrolyte materials.
+Wendy is a PhD student with a strong interest in molecular dynamics simulations of solid-state electrolyte materials.
 She has also worked on projects in batteries and electrocatalysis.
-She is interested in applying machine learning potentials to explore the properties of energy materials.
+Previously, she was a research intern at the AI for Science Institute.
+Now she is applying machine learning potentials and atomistic simulations to explore the properties of energy materials.
 Outside of research, she enjoys playing the guzheng and travelling.
-Wendy is now a research intern at the AI for Science Institute.

 Visiting Scholars